ayushdixit1-av/spotify-discord-bot/README.md

 Discord Server Region/Voice Settings: While rare, ensure there are no unusual voice region settings on your Discord server that might interfere with bot audio.

 Audio Source Compatibility: Although yt-dlp is robust, very occasionally, a specific YouTube video's audio format might cause issues.
 Try playing different songs to see if it's a consistent problem or isolated to certain tracks.

+Opus Library: discord.py relies on the Opus audio codec for voice.
+While discord.py[voice] attempts to install necessary bindings (PyNaCl), sometimes the underlying Opus library might be missing or incompatible.
+If the Railway logs show issues related to opus or PyNaCl during installation, that's a strong indicator.
+This is why we are now relying on apt_packages = ["ffmpeg"] and FFMPEG_PATH.